Freight Shipping from Cleveland to Atlanta

 How much does it cost to ship freight from Cleveland to Atlanta?

-Full truckload (FTL) rates from Cleveland, OH to Atlanta, GA currently range from $1,552-$1,913 for a standard dry van load over the 722-mile route.
+Full truckload (FTL) rates from Cleveland, OH to Atlanta, GA currently range $1,552-$1,913 (roughly $2.16-$2.67 per mile over 722 miles).
 LTL shipments typically cost $597-$1,014 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to Atlanta?

-Standard FTL transit from Cleveland to Atlanta is approximately 13 hrs by truck over 722 miles.
+Standard FTL transit from Cleveland to Atlanta is approximately 13 hrs by truck over 722 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Cleveland Intermodal to NS Inman Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Cleveland to Atlanta freight?